MSc Clinical and Health Psychology / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- the current theoretical understanding of the psychology of physical and mental health problems;
+- Build your understanding of the psychology behind physical and mental health difficulties.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.